-4.18 Relevant senior management should ensure that firms are using appropriate methods to capitalise their securitisation exposures.

-3 https://www.legislation.gov.uk/eur/2014/680/contents.

-4.19 For these purposes, relevant senior management means the individual(s) performing the relevant SMF(s), and employees subject to the Certification Regime involved in investment decisions in securitisation exposures (eg relevant Material Risk Takers (MRTs) under the Remuneration rules).

-4.20 Under Article 254(3), firms may decide to apply the SEC-ERBA instead of the SEC-SA to all of their rated securitisations or positions in respect of which an inferred rating may be used.

-4.21 Firms should notify the PRA of a decision made under CRR Article 254(3).
+- 4.18 Relevant senior management should ensure that firms are using appropriate methods to capitalise their securitisation exposures. - 4.19 For these purposes, relevant senior management means the individual(s) performing the relevant SMF(s), and employees subject to the Certification Regime involved in investment decisions in securitisation exposures (eg relevant Material Risk Takers (MRTs) under the Remuneration rules). - 4.20 Under CRR Article 254(3), firms may decide to apply the SEC-ERBA instead of the SEC-SA to all of their rated securitisations or positions in respect of which an inferred rating may be used. - 4.21 Firms must notify the PRA of a decision made under CRR Article 254(3) no less than 1 month prior to it coming into effect.
 That notification should be sent simultaneously by email to securitisation.hierarchy@bankofengland.co.uk and to the firm's usual supervisory contact.
-This notification should include information on the impact of such a decision on the firm's securitisation RWEAs.
+This notification should include information on the impact of such a decision on the firm's securitisation RWAs.

-Interim mapping of External Credit Assessment Institutions (ECAIs) structured finance credit assessments to Credit Quality Steps (CQS)
+Interim mapping of ECAIs structured finance credit assessments to Credit Quality Steps (CQS)